fabfuel/ecs-deploy/README.rst

 deploy
 ======
-Redeploy a service either without any modifications or with new image and/or command definitions.
+Redeploy a service either without any modifications or with a new image, environment variable and/or command definition.

 scale
 =====